Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Fusion rule of Ising and Majorana CFT

-which can be easily checked by the relation $\mathcal{H}_{\text{R}}/2=\mathcal{H}_{f,\text{R}}+\mathcal{H}_{f',\text{R}}$(In this model, the sector $\sigma\overline{\mu}$ and $\mu\overline{\sigma}$ are projected out.
+Consequetly, one can obtain the two dimensional representation (In this model, the sector $\sigma\overline{\mu}$ and $\mu\overline{\sigma}$ are projected out.
 One can see these sectors correspond to the dual of the physical Hilbert space.
 A similar (possibly the same) duality can be seen in \cite{Runkel:2020zgg}).
-As one can see, this choice corresponds to the fermionic field theoretic representation of the bulk operators, by identifying $\sigma_{\text{Bulk}}=(e\overline{e}+m\overline{m})/\sqrt{2}, \mu_{\text{Bulk}}=(e\overline{m}+m\overline{e})/\sqrt{2}$.
-By replacing the GSO projection to $\{ 1-(-1)^{F+\overline{F}}\}/4$, one can interchange the order and disorder operator.
+One can check that this expression, $\sigma_{\text{Bulk}}=(e\overline{e}+m\overline{m})/\sqrt{2}$ $\mu_{\text{Bulk}}=(e\overline{m}+m\overline{e})/\sqrt{2}$, by the chiral and antichiral fields reproduces the fusion rule of the bulk fields as we demonstrate in Appendix \ref{reconstruction}.
+It should be stressed that the unusual factor $1/\sqrt{2}$ is inevitable to apply the chiral antichiral decomposition of the theory, and this is a reason why the simple current extension of conformal field theory has not been solved in general.
+By replacing the GSO projection to the fermion parity even sector as $\{ 1-(-1)^{F+\overline{F}}\}/4$, one can interchange the order and disorder operator.
 This interchange corresponds to the parity shift operation in the work by Runkel and Watts \cite{Runkel:2020zgg} and appears in the work\cite{Seiberg:2023cdc} more recently.
 Related discussion about the counting of operators can be seen in \cite{Fukusumi:2022xxe,Fukusumi_2022_c,Lou:2020gfq}.
 Corresponding to these bulk sectors, one can associate the NS sector as Majorana edge modes and (fermionically) fixed boundary conditions as the R sector when studying boundary CFT and the corresponding $1+1$ dimensional quantum systems with open boundaries\cite{Runkel:2020zgg,Smith:2021luc, Weizmann,Fukusumi:2021zme}.
 For the R sector, one can distinguish them also by Kramers-Wannier (KW) $Z_{2}$ symmetry which only acts on the boundary\cite{Fukusumi:2020irh}, and this $Z_{2}$ and KW-$Z_{2}$ structure are closely related to the recent introduction of the categorical symmetry\cite{Kong:2014qka,Chatterjee:2022tyg}.

 Before going to the next section, we note the ambiguity of the representation $\{ \sigma, \mu\}$ and $\{ e, m\}$ in the literature.
 Whereas $\{ e, m\}$ are fermionic primary fields distinguished by their fermionic parity, $\{ \sigma , \mu\}$ should be considered as bosonic operators distinguished by the sign of the operator $m$ field as $(e\pm m)/\sqrt{2}$.
 Unfortunately, this sign before $m$ field is also called parity, and these two parities might be confusing for the readers.
 This parity appears in $c=1$ CFT as the sign of the bosonic field $\text{cos}m\phi =(e^{im\phi}+e^{-im\phi})/2$ and $\text{sin}m\phi =(e^{im\phi}-e^{-im\phi})/2i$ respectively.
 Probably because of these two fermionic and bosonic parities, there has been some confusion between the usage of $\{ \sigma , \mu\}$ and $\{ e, m\}$ (or even $\{ \sigma_{\text{Bulk}} , \mu_{\text{Bulk}}\}$).
 This is the case even for several notable works and reviews.
 To some extent, this might be one of the sources of difficulties in calculating correlation functions and the corresponding Hilbert space of simple current extended CFTs.